Probabilistic Variational Contrastive Learning

 This Variational Contrastive Learning framework thus provides uncertainty‐aware embeddings, a new basis of CL with theoretical insights via the ELBO, and practical solutions to common collapse problems in contrastive learning.
 Our contributions are summarized as follows:

-\begin{itemize} \item We introduce \emph{Variational Contrastive Learning} (VCL), a decoder‐free ELBO maximization framework that reinterprets the InfoNCE loss as a surrogate reconstruction term and incorporates a KL divergence regularizer to a uniform prior on the unit hypersphere. \item We propose a distributional embedding model using a projected normal posterior $q_\theta(\zs|\xs)$ that enables sampling, uncertainty quantification, and efficient KL computation on the hypersphere. \item We derive a theoretical connection between the optimal InfoNCE critic and the ELBO, showing that minimizing InfoNCE asymptotically maximizes the ELBO reconstruction term (Proposition~\ref{prop:opt_inf}) and providing a generalization bound (Theorem~\ref{thm:genbnd_informal}) of KL regularization. \item We demonstrate that VCL mitigates both dimensional collapse in self‐supervised contrastive learning via the KL regularizer, while preserving embedding structure. \item Through experiments on CIFAR-10, CIFAR-100, STL-10, Tiny-ImageNet, and Caltech-256, we show that VCL methods (VSimCLR and VSupCon) preserve or improve mutual information with labels, match or exceed classification accuracy of deterministic baselines, and provide meaningful implication of distributional embeddings. \end{itemize}
+\begin{itemize} \item We introduce \emph{Variational Contrastive Learning} (VCL), a decoder‐free ELBO maximization framework that reinterprets the InfoNCE loss as a surrogate reconstruction term and incorporates a KL divergence regularizer to a uniform prior on the unit hypersphere. \item We propose a distributional embedding model using a projected normal posterior $q_\theta(\zs|\xs)$ that enables sampling, uncertainty quantification, and efficient KL computation on the hypersphere. \item We derive a theoretical connection between the optimal InfoNCE critic and the ELBO, showing that minimizing InfoNCE asymptotically maximizes the ELBO reconstruction term (Proposition~\ref{prop:opt_inf}) and providing a generalization bound (Theorem~\ref{thm:genbnd_informal}) of KL regularization. \item We demonstrate that VCL mitigates both dimensional collapse in self‐supervised contrastive learning via the KL regularizer, while preserving embedding structure.
+We show that VCL methods preserve or improve mutual information with labels, match or exceed classification accuracy of deterministic baselines, and provide meaningful implication of distributional embeddings. \end{itemize}